ipfs/ipfs-docs/docs/README.md

 ## Be part of the IPFS community

 IPFS has a bustling community of designers, developers, writers, and activists who are all helping to improve the project.
-You can join in by attending a local meetup, helping out at a conference, chatting online through [Discord](https://discord.com/invite/KKucsCpZmY), or joining a discussion in [the IPFS forum](https://discuss.ipfs.io/).
+You can join in by attending a local meetup, helping out at a conference, chatting online through [Matrix channels](community/chat.md), or joining a discussion in [the IPFS forum](https://discuss.ipfs.io/).

 [Find out more in the Community section →](community/README.md)